-By 2017, we reduced our water consumption by 22 percent on an intensity basis (per case of product sold versus 2011).
-On an absolute basis, we reduced water use by 12 percent in this same period.
-This represents a reduction of 110 million gallons of water used in 2017 versus 2011, which is the baseline year for our 2020 reduction goal.
+Since 2008, we have reduced our water consumption by 39% on an intensity basis (per case of product sold) and 25% on an absolute basis.
+This represents a reduction of 258 million gallons of water used in 2019 versus 2007.

 Clorox sold its Oakland, California, offices in 2013 and discontinued its Venezuela operations in 2014.
 Total water consumption for 2011 (the baseline year for our 2020 water reduction goal) was recalculated to exclude water consumed at these facilities.
 Data for 2012 and 2013 were not recalculated.